 To make the stretch effective, it’s important to not let the foot pronate or roll inward during the stretch.

 3. Heel Raises

-This variation is done standing on both legs with hands placed on a wall for balance.
+This exercise is done standing on both legs with the hands placed on a wall for balance.

 - Stand with feet about shoulder width apart.

 - Raise heels off the ground as high as possible keeping even pressure across the front of the foot.